monideep2255/COVID-19-Data-Analysis-of-British-Columbia/README.md

 ### Latest Update (December 13, 2020):
--Successfully filtered datasets, do not need pandas -decision tree using recursion built for CS5002 project
+-Successfully filtered datasets, do not need pandas -decision tree using recursion built for CS5002 project -images still a headache for the presentation: have screenshot and preloaded website

 ## Winter Break and 2021 Plans
 *- What do need to do to make a predictive model, right now have a static data, eventually want something like a pivot table that a user can play with*